longview/hayerdebayer/README.md

 ![](assets/20230928_233930_Comparison.jpg)

 `convert.py` uses OpenCV to read in the packed 12 bit format and try to convert it to a 16-bit TIFF format including debayering but in linear RGB.
+This is basically a test-program that is modified as needed to e.g. compute colour matrices for the DNG converter.

 `hayerdng.py` uses PiDNG to read the packed 12 bit data and store it as a 16 bit linear DNG file that can be read in using e.g. Adobe Camera RAW or Lightroom.